Help | (r]

 Focus on Proximity

 It's important to note that we can probably create a greater number of sustainable proximities than we now have, when we focus on what proximity means, in the ProxThink sense.
-So, recalling the ProxThink definition of proximity, we focus on the elements related or potentially related to a situation, in physical, mental and other ways.
+So, recalling the ProxThink definition of proximity, we would focus on the elements related or potentially related to a situation, in physical, mental and other ways.
 A few examples: We could make 1) the proximity related to drinking water (the situation) more sustainable, 2) the proximity related to a public park (the situation) more sustainable, 3) the proximity related to a neighborhood resource such as energy (the situation) more sustainable, or 4) the proximity related to a collaboration process for working, playing or resolving differences (the situation) more sustainable.

 Climate Change Project

-Our proxEarth Climate Change Project shows how these ideas, the four Growth Model processes, and some technologies can interact.
+Our Proxearth Climate Change Project shows how these ideas, the four Growth Model processes, and some technologies can interact.
 It includes things you can do right now if you have a website, blog, or use social software sites.

-Three Other Initiatives
+Other Initiatives

 Interpretation